Eng100/Color-Mania/ReadME.txt

 The first level of the game is not impossible to win, but if the gem power-ups are used too soon, it will become extremely difficult.

 Gems:
 Gems will modify the player's ability and make the level easier and quicker to complete.
 Gems will be necessary to use to finish the nearly every level.
 Gems' abilities are active for a certain amount of time dependent on the gem.
-Currently, there are several gems available: Invisibility, Jumping, Sprinting, Shrinking, Flying, and Traction.
+Currently, there are several gems available: Invisibility, Jumping, Sprinting, Shrinking, Flying.

 Controls:
 Arrow Key Up: Jump